Skip to main content

 What Are the Broader Implications for Employee Privacy?

-The proliferation of wellness programs raises profound questions about and the potential for discrimination.
+The proliferation of wellness programs raises profound questions about employee privacy and the potential for discrimination.
 The data collected through these programs, which can include detailed health information and genetic data, can be used in ways that are not always transparent to employees.

 While HIPAA provides a baseline of privacy protection for health information, third-party vendors that often administer wellness programs may not be bound by the same strict privacy rules as healthcare providers.
 This creates a potential for data misuse and the erosion of personal privacy in the workplace.